duboyuan/A-Hybrid-Dataset-for-Studying-Human-Trust-Dynamics-in-Sequential-Human-Robot-Collaboration/README.md

   - A: Place your files under `data/` with the same schema; update `validation/main.py` to point to your paths if needed.
 - Q: Can I disable specific plots?
   - A: Comment out the corresponding calls at the bottom of `validation/main.py` under `if __name__ == '__main__':`.
+- Q: `ModuleNotFoundError: No module named 'llm'` when running the demo?
+  - A: Run `python llm/decision_trust_reflection_demo.py` from the **repository root**, not from inside `llm/`.
+The demo prepends the parent of `llm/` to `sys.path`.
+- Q: Parsed tags look truncated (e.g. decision text missing leading letters)?
+  - A: Use the current `utils.auto_parse_text` implementation (tag bodies are taken from the regex capture group, not `str.strip` on tag names).